unxok/obsidian-better-properties/README.md

 -   [ ] render property within regular and inline codeblocks
     -   First implementation ready, need to review and refine
         -   [ ] Need to replace hard coded strings with i18next
-        -   [ ] Doesn't render in table cells.
+        -   [x] Doesn't render in table cells.
 For reference, it looks like dataview has this issue but meta-bind doesn't.
+            -   Fixed.
+However, when you click the cell obsidian switches the cell from reading to live-preview and places the cursor in the code text and unrenders the widget.
+Don't know a solution yet.
+Meta-bind has the same problem.
     -   allow render of individual property editors that can update the current note or other notes.
     -   inline code something like `&=propertyName: <string>, fileName: <string | undefined>, cssClass: <string | undefined>`
     -   Codeblock something like